Finnish PM Sanna Marin says Europe isn't strong enough, would be in trouble without the US

 As per estimates, the US spent a little over 3.7 per cent of its GDP on defence in 2020.
 The average stood at 1.77 per cent for NATO's European members.
 Notably, Donald Trump had been critical of European countries that are a part of NATO for not spending enough on defence.

-Marin also called our some European countrie for trying to build closer ties with Russia in recent decades.
+Marin also called out some European countries for trying to build closer ties with Russia in the recent decades.

 "For a long time, Europe was building a strategy for Russia... to buy energy from Russia and to closen those economic ties, and we thought that this would prevent the war," she said.
 But it has "proven entirely wrong".